tmoula/The-Deployables/infra/k8s/README.md

 # If not found, apply it
 kubectl apply -f gke-harbor-secret.yaml -n deps-lead-svc

-# Restart deployment
+# Restart the affected deployment
 kubectl rollout restart deployment/<deployment-name> -n deps-lead-svc
 ```

+---

 ## Configuration Reference

-### ConfigMap Keys
+### ConfigMap keys

-See `infra/k8s/configmap.yaml` for all available configuration keys.
+See `infra/k8s/configmap.yaml` for all available configuration keys and their default values.

-### Secret Keys
+### Secret keys

-See `infra/k8s/secrets.yaml.example` for all required secret keys.
+See `infra/k8s/secrets.yaml.example` for the complete list of required secret keys and their semantics.